 As we learn more, we work with patients to offer insight into painful conditions and how to deal with them.
 With greater utilization of both pharmacology and nonpharmacologic treatment, there are more pain management therapy options for patients than ever before.

 So, the best things you can do to improve your own ability to understand and manage pain is to stay connected, stay educated, and ask questions.
 We will do our best to help find the answers.

-Barbara Wukovits has 23 years of working in the Anesthesia Department at HSS, and 20 years working in pain management.
+At of the time this article is being updated (see below), Barbara Wukovits has 31 years of working in the Anesthesia Department at HSS, and 28 years working in pain management.